Do Portable Hand Washing Stations Reuse Water?

 Most portable units feature pump-action soap dispensers mounted directly to the station's facade.
 These dispensers deliver antimicrobial liquid soap without requiring electrical connections.

-You'll find these systems employ either mechanical push-button dispensers or foot-pump operated models that minimize cross-contamination risks.
+You'll find that these systems utilize either mechanical push-button dispensers or foot-pump-operated models, which minimize cross-contamination risks.

 The soap reservoirs typically hold 800-1000mL of solution, sufficient for approximately 500-800 handwashes before requiring refills.

-Our stations incorporate roll-style paper towel dispensers or single-fold towel systems for hand drying.
+Our stations feature either roll-style paper towel dispensers or single-fold towel systems for convenient hand drying.

 These dispensers are designed with protective housing to shield paper products from moisture and environmental contaminants.